Smithsonian/RxLab-Instruments/README.md

 - Hittite HMC-T2240 signal generators
 - Keithley 2280 power supplies
 - Micro Lambda Wireless (MLBF series) YIG tuned filters

+This package will probably also work with closely related instruments, but I have only tested this package with the instruments listed above.

 Example
 -------